codeatt/codeatt/README.md

 My name is Sergio Bentes, and I am from Brazil 🇧🇷.

-I've been working as Front-End Developer since 2019 and Back-End since 2020 unofficially.
+I've been working as Front-End Developer since 2019 and Back-End since 2020.

 I have worked for some projects and companies, and I love to contribute to the community.